10 preparatory steps for crafting your masterpiece poem

 If you are an aspiring Poet sitting out there and finding it difficult to string words and blame it on writer’s block, then I’m sorry.
 Let me tell you that writer’s block is nothing but a myth.

-😊Just like one needs to work out every day to achieve fitness/health goals, the creative muscles too need to be exercised every day.
+😊Just like one needs to work out every day to achieve fitness/health goals, the creative muscles need to be exercised every day.

 To do so, you need to understand that you need to just write every day and not necessarily create a masterpiece every day.

-When you make it a habit, you are consciously or unconsciously getting better at the art of writing, learning vocabulary, getting creative one word at a time.
+When you make it a habit, you are consciously or unconsciously getting better at the art of writing, learning vocabulary, and getting creative one word at a time.

 - Accept that writer’s block is a myth.